apache/camel/examples/camel-example-docs/README.txt

 the Maven reporting tools can visualise routes http://activemq.apache.org/camel/docs-example.html

-This example also acts as an integration test case for the Visualisation http://activemq.apache.org/camel/visualisation.html
+This example also acts as an integration test case for the GraphViz visualisation feature http://activemq.apache.org/camel/visualisation.html

 To generate the documentation type